jneu-research/Polar.jl/README.md

 # Polar.jl

-This repository contains a [Julia](https://julialang.org/) implementation of various aspects of [polar codes](https://en.wikipedia.org/wiki/Polar_code_(coding_theory)), in particular encoding, decoding and code design for various scenarios.
+This repository contains [Polar.jl](https://github.com/jneu-research/Polar.jl), a [Julia](https://julialang.org/) implementation of various aspects of [polar codes](https://en.wikipedia.org/wiki/Polar_code_(coding_theory)), in particular encoding, decoding and code design for various scenarios.

 This package is intended for Julia v1.0 and above.

 ## Usage

-For details on how to use Polar.jl, please refer to [Polar.jl-examples](https://github.com/jneu-research/Polar.jl-examples).
+For details and examples on how to use [Polar.jl](https://github.com/jneu-research/Polar.jl), please refer to [Polar.jl-examples](https://github.com/jneu-research/Polar.jl-examples) and [Polar.jl-ternaryquantization-examples](https://github.com/jneu-research/Polar.jl-ternaryquantization-examples).

 ## Support